 Vitamin D

-Minerals to monitor
+Minerals to watch

 Calcium